 By: Lawrence M. Rudner

 Lawrence M. Rudner, PhD, MBA, is vice president of research and development and chief psychometrician for the Graduate Management Admission Council.
-This blog post is condensed and re-edited from a Demystifying the GMAT column that originally ran in Graduate Management News in July 2012.
+This blog post is reworked from a Demystifying the GMAT column that originally ran in Graduate Management News in October 2012.